cossatot/wnfs_stress/manuscript/manuscript.md

 # Fault kinematic transitions and topography in Tibet and the Himalaya

-Many fault zones within the Tibetan plateau and vicinity show transitions in fault kinematics with changes in topography (Figure 1, S1–S4).
+Many fault zones within the Tibetan plateau and vicinity show transitions in fault kinematics with changes in topography (Figure 1).
 These are best displayed in transtensional fault zones in the elevated interior of the plateau, consistent with the hypothesis that Tibet is essentially at the maximum elevation that can be sustained by horizontal tectonic compression (e.g., *Molnar and Lyon-Caen, 1988*).
-For example, the sinistral Longmu Co–Gozha Co fault system has a major extensional stepover where the fault crosses the Kunlun Shan (Figure S1), where the 2008 $M_w$ 7.1 Yutian earthquake (*Xu et al., 2013*) occurred.
+For example, the sinistral Longmu Co–Gozha Co fault system has a major extensional stepover where the fault crosses the western Kunlun Shan, where the 2008 $M_w$ 7.1 Yutian earthquake occurred (*Xu et al., 2013*).
 Left-lateral faulting continues to the northeast of the high mountains as the faults merge with the Altyn Tagh Fault.
-Similarly, the transtensional Yibug Caka and Mugu Purou rifts in central Tibet (Figure S2) show local extensional stepovers where topography is elevated (*Taylor et al., 2003*; *Ratschbacher et al., 2011*), and the conjugate strike-slip systems to their south link to rifts where regional elevation steps higher (Figure S3).
+Similarly, the transtensional Yibug Caka and Mugu Purou rifts in central Tibet show local extensional stepovers where topography is elevated (*Taylor et al., 2003*; *Ratschbacher et al., 2011*), and the conjugate strike-slip systems to their south link to rifts where regional elevation steps higher.

 Additionally, most isolated topographic highs on the plateau outside of transtensional zones are cut by active normal faults that do not extend far